 - The name Aela saw increased usage after the release of Skyrim, which featured the character Aela the Huntress, who was a werewolf.

-- The name Jordis also saw increased usage after Skyrim came out.
-This could have been inspired by the character Jordis the Sword-Maiden…or, more likely, by the appearance of singer Jordis Unga on the second season of The Voice.
+- The name Jordis saw increased usage after Skyrim came out, and this could have been inspired by the character Jordis the Sword-Maiden…or, perhaps more likely, by the appearance of singer Jordis Unga on the second season of The Voice.

 For all the Elder Scrolls players out there: What other characters might have had an influence on names?
 Which character names should I check?